 Thyme is a popular herb used as a seasoning in cooking.
 It adds a wonderful mild flavor to meat, chicken, fish, vegetables, and salads.
 But did you know that you can also make thyme tea?
-Thyme tea is not only delicious, but it also has antifungal, antiviral, and preservative properties.
+Thyme tea is not only delicious, but it’s also very soothing, relaxing, and comforting.

 Fresh thyme keeps very well in the fridge and it’s also very easy to dry it.
 Just spread fresh thyme on a flat surface and leave it for a couple of days.
 Once it has dried, transfer it to a jar.